Up to 60% off sofas & mattresses — limited‑time deals.

 • If you run warm, add a breathable throw between you and the upholstery during long sits.

-• For spills, blot first, then clean seam to seam on the whole panel so you do not create a visible clean circle.
+• For spills, blot first, then clean seam to seam across the whole panel so you do not create a visible clean circle.

 • Use felt pads under the legs on hard floors to reduce tiny shifts and protect the surface.